Our recipe

 You will need to load up the compost yourselves from our maturation piles, so we advise bringing a pickup truck or trailer and a few helping hands - we can help if someone is on site.
 If you only need a small amount (<160L) we may be able to bag up the compost for you.

 Our compost is unsifted.
 We try to remove large chunks of wood, fruit stickers etc, but you may find some of these in your compost.
+If you’re growing seeds, we recommend sifting the compost first.

-Please return the compost bags (reused grain sacks from The Garage Project) for further reuse - please leave them in the same place you picked up the compost from.
+Please return the compost bags (reused grain sacks from the Garage Project) for further reuse - please leave them in the same place you picked up the compost from.

 We hope our compost goes on to produce some delicious homegrown veggies and native perennials.
 Let us know how you get on - we love to see photos of your mahi māra! <3